Ayanokouji210/ExtraDelight-1.20.1/README.md

 Extra Delight unofficial 1.20.1 forge
 =======
-This is a port with tons of bugs :)
+This is a 1.20.1 port with tons of bugs :)

-TODO
+Credits
 ======
-1. DataGen for PatchouliGen,CreateMixingRecipes
-2. JarItem textures and function
-3. Dynamic Toast Texture
-4. DryingRack render error when item becomes result item
-5. Evaporator doesn't render fluid
-6. Useless code/comments delete
-7. Items in chocolate box render
-8.
+This project is based on [Lance5057/ExtraDelight](https://github.com/Lance5057/ExtraDelight)